goutkannan/LUA-for-Nautilus/README.md

 So a typical call to nautilus' function_to_test will look like `naut.function_to_test(**args)` In order to get the return value back append the command with an '=' sign.

+## Sample test for Nautilus functions

+Here are few sample nautilus functions that can be tested using lua interpreter.